jackDev221/bitvm2-node/node/README.md

 ## Debug

 We can send message to the P2P network via the local node's Stdin.
-The message is formated as `Actor:Message`, for example, If we send a message to Operator,
+The message is formatted as `Actor:Message`, for example, If we send a message to Operator,

 ```bash
 Challenger: {"key": "123"}